nbommu1/okta-events-loggly/README.md

 # Setup
 1. Install the prerequisites.
 2. Add the necessary okta configuration information inside config.
 3. You can omit the contents for "startime".
-However, if you would like to have this script start collecting events before the current time, you will need to add the following line by line:
+However, if you would like to have this script start collecting events before the current time, you will need to add the following line:
  2017-12-23T19:37:42.000Z

 # Thanks!